gjbex/IO-performance/source-code/image-data/README.md

 1. `create_data.sh`: Bash script to create the dataset.
 It will generate TIFF files, convert those to numpy array files, and finally store the data in an HDF5 file.
+1. `h5.ipynb`: Jupyter notebook illustrating how to load images for the HDF5 file.